 Two French Braids: A Beginner’s Guide

-It’s not often we say this, but this is one style that actually calls for unwashed locks!
-Hair that’s freshly washed can often be too soft and smooth to hold a braid in place, so it’s best to weave with hair that’s a little more lived-in.
-However, if you’re loyal to your hair washing schedule, use a dry shampoo, like TREsemmé Fresh Start Volumizing Dry Shampoo, to help refresh your hair and provide it with some volume.
+It’s best to weave with hair that’s a little more lived-in and dirty.
+However, if you’re loyal to your hair washing schedule, use dry shampoo, like Dove Refresh+Care Volume and Fullness Dry Shampoo.
+This will help refresh your hair and provide it with some volume.

-For any natural-haired ladies out there looking to learn how to do French braids, skip the dry shampoo and apply a nourishing oil, like Suave Professionals Coconut Hair Oil Infusion Damage Repair Oil Treatment, throughout your ends before styling.
+Editors’ tip: For any natural-haired ladies out there looking to learn how to do French braids, skip the dry shampoo and apply a nourishing oil, like The Good Stuff Frizz Control Oil, throughout your ends before styling.
 This lightweight oil works to hydrate your strands while also keeping frizz at bay.

 Using the end of a rat-tail comb, divide your hair down the center of your head.
 Try to create an even part as you go down your hairline.
-Tying one side of your hair into a bun will stop you from accidentally pulling in any hair from the other side.
+Clipping up one section helps stop you from accidentally pulling in any hair from the other side.

+Continue down your scalp.
 Once you’ve reached the nape of your neck, you should find that you’ve run out of extra hair to bring into your braid.
-At this point, the hard work is over (phew!) and you can finish up the rest of your braid using the three-strand method again.
-Now repeat on the other half of your hair and secure your two French braids in place with a hairband.
-Using a hair tie that’s clear or matches your hair color will help to give a cleaner look.
+At this point, the hard work is over.
+You can finish up the rest of your braid using the three-strand method again.
+Now repeat on the other half of your hair and secure your two French braids in place each with a hair tie.

 And that’s it, you’ve created your double French braids!
-Now all that’s left to do is to give your braided style a spritz of some hairspray, like TRESemmé TRES Two Extra Hold Hairspray.
-This spray works to keep your style in check all day and tames any wayward frizz.
+Now all that’s left to do is to give your braided style a spritz of some hairspray, like TRESemmé TRES Two Extra Hold Non-Aerosol Hair Spray.
+This spray helps keep your style in check all day and tames any wayward frizz.
 If you have layered hair, spray some hairspray onto your fingers and use it to set down any flyaways that may have escaped from your braid.

-Now that you’ve learned how to French braid your hair into two french braids, you won’t believe how many more hairstyles are now at your fingertips!
-Try twisting your strands into a low braided bun for a quick and easy updo, or take inspiration from the image above and rock these playful pigtails!
+Now that you’ve learned how to style your hair into two French braids, you won’t believe how many more hairstyles are now at your fingertips.
+Try twisting your strands into a low braided bun for a quick and easy updo, or take inspiration from the image above and rock these playful pigtails.